 External Ids for NLK Gene

 Previous GeneCards Identifiers for NLK Gene

 GeneCards Summary for NLK Gene

 NLK (Nemo Like Kinase) is a Protein Coding gene.
-Among its related pathways are Mesodermal Commitment Pathway and Ectoderm Differentiation.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+Among its related pathways are Ectoderm Differentiation and Mesodermal Commitment Pathway.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MAPK7.

 UniProtKB/Swiss-Prot for NLK Gene